Book Summary of The Risen Christ: The Forty Days After the Resurrection by Caryll Houselander

 Comments

-1. Denise Wharton says:
+1. Denise Wharton's avatar Denise Wharton says:

 Hi Richard, I love Caryll Houselander she is one of my favorite authors.
 Hope all is well with you.
 I think of you often and keep you in my prayers too.
 When is your ordination?
 Peace and Joy, Denise